-At Neighborhood Hive, we pride ourselves on selling only raw & unfiltered honey, and this Texas wildflower honey is no different.
-Unlike the bulk of highly-processed honey you'll find in your local grocery store, this honey is never pasteurized and has only had wax and other large particles removed before bottling.
-Our beekeepers preserve naturally occurring nutrients (vitamins, minerals, pollen, enzymes, and antioxidants) by refusing to process their honey throughout the harvesting & bottling steps.
+At Neighborhood Hive, we sell only raw and unfiltered honey, and our Texas wildflower honey is no different.
+Unlike most of the highly-processed honey you'll find in your local grocery store, our products are never pasteurized and have only had wax and other large particles removed before bottling.
+By refusing to process their honey, our beekeeper partners preserve all the good stuff found naturally in raw honey - vitamins, minerals, pollen, enzymes, and antioxidants.

 At Neighborhood Hive, we partner directly with the beekeepers and apiaries that harvest the honey we sell.
 Accordingly, this Texas raw honey – harvested from hives around the northern Dallas, TX suburbs – will ship directly from the beekeeper in Blue Ridge, TX [ zip code 75424 ].

 Orders typically ship within 2 business days of receipt.
 Thanks for doing your part to support our local beekeepers.